-Location Statistics Facility Highlights Year joined GRRL 1984 Sufficient staff work area Yes Year opened 1984 Private office for LSC No Year built or last updated 2010 Staff break room Shared Collection size 15,324 Study Room/s No 2018 circulation 60,449 Separate meeting or program space/s 1 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1984 Sufficient staff work area Yes Year opened 1984 Private office for LSC No Year built or last updated 2010 Staff break room Shared Collection size 15,660 Study Room/s No 2021 circulation 51,881 Separate meeting or program space/s 1 Total floor space (Sq.
 Ft.)
-3,500 Program space shared or library-only Shared 2018 open hours 30 Sufficient for collection & technology Minimally Public Internet stations 4 Significant building operational issues Signage Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed 2016 City owned or leased Owned
+3,500 Program space shared or library-only Shared 2022 open hours 33 Sufficient for collection & technology Minimally Public Internet stations 3 Significant building operational issues Signage Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed 2016 City owned or leased Owned

-The Becker library is part of the Becker Community Center.
+The Becker Library is part of the Becker Community Center.
 The facility was built in 1994.
-Overall the facility is in good repair; the carpeting was replaced in 2017.
+Overall, the facility is in good repair; the carpeting was replaced in 2017.
 Space for collection, seating, and Internet computers is tight, and there is no further space for wiring additional public access computers.
-There is also limited space for programming in the library proper - most programming occurs in the shared community space.
+There is no space for programming in the library proper - most programming occurs in the shared community space in the Becker Community Center.
 Therefore, the library often has to schedule its programming around various other groups' schedules.

-The Circulation desk is newly renovated, spacious and efficient; however, there is no separate staff or Friends work space.
+There is no separate staff or Friends work space.
 This has been remedied with use of temporary walls to portion off some work area, but this reduces the amount of space available for the collection.
-One issue which occasionally arises is that there is no separate entrance for the library, and the library can only be open when the Community Center is.
-Because of this, Great River staff has had to close early on occasion to conform to the Community Center's holiday schedules.
 The library lacks clear and effective signage.